Data Scientist - Pricing

 We foster a culture of continuous learning, dedicating 10% of the working week to personal development.
 Our team benefits from academic partnerships, regular knowledge‑sharing events and a collaborative, inclusive environment that values work‑life balance and professional growth.

-As a Data Scientist at Tesco, you will develop and deploy machine learning and generative AI solutions that directly impact how we serve our customers and run our business.
+As a Data Scientist at Tesco, you will develop and deploy machine learning solutions that directly impact how we optimise pricing decisions, serve our customers and run our business.
 You will be responsible for designing and implementing robust models, experimenting with new approaches, and translating business problems into data science solutions.
-This includes building prototypes, evaluating model performance both statistically and in terms of business impact, and scaling models into production.
-You will collaborate closely with Machine Learning Engineers and Software Engineers to ensure solutions are efficient, maintainable, and aligned with Tesco's technology standards.
+This includes building prototypes, evaluating model performance both statistically and in terms of business impact, and scaling solutions into production.
+You will collaborate closely with Machine Learning Engineers and Software Engineers to ensure solutions are efficient, maintainable, and aligned with Tesco’s technology standards.

 You will also play a key role in communicating complex ideas clearly to non‑technical stakeholders, contributing to internal knowledge sharing and representing Tesco in the external data science community.
-Staying current with developments in GenAI and LLMs will be essential, as you will help evaluate and integrate emerging techniques into our data products.
+Staying current with developments within the data science space will be essential, as you will help to evaluate and integrate emerging techniques into our data products.

-A higher degree in a quantitative discipline—such as Mathematics, Computer Science, Engineering, or Physics—is preferred, though equivalent experience in a commercial setting is also valued.
-Strong coding practices, including version control and testing, are expected.
+• A higher degree in a quantitative discipline—such as Mathematics, Computer Science, Engineering, or Physics—is preferred, though equivalent experience in a commercial setting is also valued.

 We are proud to have an inclusive culture at Tesco where everyone truly feels able to be themselves.
 At Tesco, we not only celebrate diversity, but recognise the value and opportunity it brings.
 We’re committed to creating a workplace where differences are valued, and make sure that all colleagues are given the same opportunities.
 We’re proud to have been accredited Disability Confident Leader and we’re committed to providing a fully inclusive and accessible recruitment process.
 For further information on the accessibility support we can offer, please click here.